01472 237772

 All staff will be aware of:

-• Our systems which support safeguarding, including this child protection and safeguarding policy, the behaviour and relationship policy, the staff code of conduct, the role and identity of the designated safeguarding lead (DSL) and deputy, the behaviour policy, anti-bullying policy, online safety policy and the safeguarding response to children who go missing from education.
+• Our systems which support safeguarding, including this child protection and safeguarding policy, the staff code of conduct, the role and identity of the designated safeguarding lead (DSL) and deputy, the behaviour and relationship policy, the online safety policy which includes the expectations, applicable roles and responsibilities in relation to filtering and monitoring, and the safeguarding response to children who are absent from education.

 • The early help process and their role in it, including identifying emerging problems, liaising with the DSL, and sharing information with other professionals to support early identification and assessment